twilmots/My-CV/README.md

     - Drove down unit cost of analytics delivery through 20% efficiency gains focusing on automation implementation and self-serve data services

 <br>
 **Student Research Analyst** @ [BCG](https://www.bcg.com/en-gb/) _(May 2015 - June 2015)_ <br>
   - Part of a team working for a Consumer Packaged Goods (CPG) firm that was losing market share
   - Analyzed price discrepancies amongst our client and the four leading CPG retailers in the market and their possible contribution to falling sales revenue

+## :basketball: Hobbies
+  - Member of Sokol Vysehrad Basketball, competing at the U18 National Level in the Czech Republic
+  - Member of Varsity basketball team at Swarthmore College, competing at the Division III level
+  - Member of Hoxton Heat playing in the highest recreational division in London

+## :trophy: :black_nib: Awards and Skills
+**Tau Beta Pi - National Engineering Honor Society Inductee**
+  - Oldest Engineering Honor Society in the United States
+  - Top 20% and top 10% of senior and junior class, respectively, considered for induction <br>
+**Microsoft**
+  - Microsoft Azure Fundamentals Certificate (AZ-900) <br>
+**Chartered Institute of Management Accountants (CIMA)**
+  - Certificate in Business Accounting (Cert BA) **Skills**
+  - Proficient in Excel, MATLAB, Python and SQL
+  - Experience with TensorFlow and Scikit-Learn machine learning packages for development and production use <br>

+## :speech_balloon: Langauges
+**English and Dutch** - Fluent